exploitsecurityio/ExSecWareZ/README.md

 The module allows for UART passthrough mode and a rudimentary UART baud scan, when used alongside a physical FTDI cable.

-The ExploitToolFinder Utility [by exploitsecurity.io] is intended to assist security researchers in their quest to find the right tool for the job.
+The ExploitToolFinder Utility is intended to assist security researchers in their quest to find the right tool for the job.

 Using a menu driven system and OPENAI, this tool trawls the internet for currently published software tools used by the community.